History of pawnbroking: Mosaic law

 Mosaic law precluded pawnbroking as it forbade the acceptance of interest from a poor borrower, and Jews were forbidden to lend money at interest to each other, although they could charge interest to non-Jews.
 Until the Reformation, Christians were also forbidden to lend to each other for interest.

 China

 The earliest Chinese pawnbrokers, in the 5th century, were established, owned, and operated by Buddhist monasteries; only later were they more widely seen.
 They were known by a number of names.
 Changshengku (长生库, long-life treasuries) originally referred to Buddhist monasteries in general.
 Other terms included jifupu (seen in Tang texts), didangku (Song period), and jiedianku (Yuan period).
 During the Southern Song dynasty, wealthy lay people sometimes formed partnerships with Buddhist monasteries and opened pawnshops (avoiding property taxes from which monasteries were exempt).
 A 1202 document records ten people forming a ju (局), which would support the establishment of a pawnshop in a monastery.

+In the late Qing and Republican China era (1840-1949), Chinese pawnbrokers employed flexible strategies to extend their business to a wide range of social members.
+Various measures such as relationship building, strategic philanthropy, and social value advancement were adopted to improve pawnbroking industry's and pawnbrokers' social image.